-A former professor of mine at DMACC contacted me about teaching at the college.
+A former professor of mine at Des Moines Area Community College (DMACC) contacted me about teaching there.
 I never once thought I’d become a teacher, but the offer of steady work and a paycheck pushed me to accept.
-To my surprise, I enjoyed it.
-However, after doing it for over 10 years, I was really missing the time I spent being creative with graphic design and copywriting.
-With my wife’s blessing, I chose to quit teaching and go back to focusing on freelance work.
+To my surprise, I enjoyed it!
+However, after doing it for over 10 years, I was really missing the time spent being creative with graphic design and copywriting.
+With my wife’s blessing, I chose to quit teaching and pursue the creative side of marketing again.

 I decided if I was going to do more graphic design work, I needed formal training.
-It was important to me to offer clients the best work I could.
+It was important to me to provide clients and/or an employer the best work I could.
 So, within months, I went from teaching at DMACC to becoming a student at DMACC.

-While getting my Graphic Design degree, the quality of my work has greatly improved.
-I’ve also taken the opportunity to learn more about website design, so in the end, I’ll have a well-rounded education and be able to offer more to my clients and/or employer.
+The quality of my work greatly improved as I earned the Graphic Design degree.
+While at DMACC, I also took the opportunity to learn more about website design.
+In the end, I gained a well-rounded education, which gives me the ability to offer much more to clients and/or an employer.